EliYakubov7/Wedding-Invitation/README.md

 - This is my second app in Android Studio
 - The purpose of the application is a wedding invitation
-- The main goals of the application are Common Intents and SharedPreferences
+- The app uses : Common Intents and SharedPreferences
 - The application supports two languages : English and Hebrew